-24. Minimal resources will be required as most of the information will be released through social media.
-The Ministry of Finance and the Public Service (MoFPS) already has an in-house social media specialist, who monitors the various platforms and addresses any issues and concerns arising.
+24. Minimal resources will be required for the execution of the Plan as majority of the information will be released through social media.
+The Ministry of Finance and the Public Service (MoFPS)

+already has an in-house social media specialist, who monitors the various platforms and addresses any issues and concerns.
 The specialist reports to the Manager, Corporate Communications who develops the messaging for the MoFP and will be ultimately responsible for oversight of the Feedback and GRM.
-The bulk of the disclosure costs and reporting will be undertaken by the firm selected to place the premium and report to investors.
-As a result, a minimalist budget for implementing the stakeholder engagement over the life of the project of United States Five Thousand Dollars only (\$5,000) will be provided as the Government contribution (TBC at appraisal).
-The Manager, Corporate Communications and the Social Media Specialist are existing positions.
+The bulk of the costs regarding disclosure and reporting to investors will be undertaken by the financial institution selected to place the bond.
+As a result, a minimal budget of United States Five Thousand Dollars only (US\$5,000) will be provided as the Government's contribution to implementing the Stakeholder Engagement Plan over the life of the project (TBC at appraisal).
 See Table One below.
 Officer